mj1618/python-turtle-tutorial/README.md

 - and an understanding of the [Shortest Path Algorithm](https://medium.com/algorithms-digest/shortest-path-in-a-grid-with-obstacles-elimination-ad0c07ed41c2)

 This is a tough challenge and involves an algorithm and some data structures.
+Even seasoned developers may not have come across this type of problem and may struggle, so don't worry if you don't get it straight away.

 Data Structures are frequently used in day-to-day software development roles and this is a great exercise to learn some.
-Algorithms are a branch of Computer Science that is rarely used in day-to-day software development, but it is worth at least learning the Shortest Path Algorithm to get an appreciation for these elusive things.
+Algorithms are a branch of Computer Science that is rarely used in day-to-day software development, but it is worth at least learning the Shortest Path Algorithm to get an appreciation for these elusive beasts.

-The solution is available here if you want to refer to it: [./solutions/shortest_path.py](./solutions/shortest_path.py).
+The solution is available here if you get stuck: [./solutions/shortest_path.py](./solutions/shortest_path.py).

 ## Step 7: Master Level Algorithm